Downes/gRSShopper/README.md

 Docker image is here: https://hub.docker.com/r/downes/grsshopper

-**Note: the Docker image is about a mointh behind the GitHub build**
+**Note: the Docker image is about a month behind the GitHub build**

 To run from Docker Image:
 =========================